NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 }
 ```

 Let's try out this new version.
-We've included a copy of it in the "Optimize" scene in the sample project.
+We've included a copy of it in the "Basketball Shooter (Optimized)" scene in the sample project.
 // TODO: Link the sample project again

 <video width="100%" controls><source src={profilePooledInstances} /></video>